Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic Dimensional Reduction: Prediction of cross-resistance by phenotypic constraint

 So far, we have shown that cross-fitness can be approximated by a single curved surface using the information on the phenotypic constraints of the cell.
 To obtain this approximation function, information regarding phenotypic constraints, as represented by PCs, is required in advance.
 However, in a real cell, it may not be easy to determine this information: a large number of PCs are required to provide phenotypic constraints.
 Here, we propose a simpler alternative measure for predicting cross-fitness and demonstrate its reliability using $\tilde{P}=3$ conditions.

-Instead of the difference between the PCs of phenotypic changes in response to environmental stresses, we adopted a simple measure between two phenotypic responses to environmental stresses: cosine similarity for phenotypic change $\boldsymbol{\delta x^*(E)}$ in response to the stress environment $\boldsymbol{E^{(1)}}, \boldsymbol{E^{(2)}}$ defined as follows:
+Instead of the difference between the PCs of phenotypic changes in response to environmental stresses, we adopted a simple measure between two phenotypic responses to environmental stresses: cosine-similarity for phenotypic change $\boldsymbol{\delta x^*(E)}$ in response to the stress environment $\boldsymbol{E^{(1)}}, \boldsymbol{E^{(2)}}$ defined as follows: